NurlanMammadov92/Applied_ML_coursera/Week2/README.md

 # Part 2 - Classification

 Here's an application of machine learning that could save your life!
-For this section of the assignment we will be working with the[UCI Mushroom Data Set](http://archive.ics.uci.edu/ml/datasets/Mushroom?ref=datanews.io) stored in readonly/mushrooms.csv.
+For this section of the assignment we will be working with the [UCI Mushroom Data Set](http://archive.ics.uci.edu/ml/datasets/Mushroom?ref=datanews.io) stored in readonly/mushrooms.csv.
 The data will be used to train a model to predict whether or not a mushroom is poisonous.
 The following attributes are provided:

 *Attribute Information:*